 Something very common seems to happen in the progression of medicine.
 As time goes on, the medical establishment discovers that smaller doses work better than larger doses.
 Birth control is given in much smaller doses than it once was, the same goes for the morning-after pill, and the same goes for electroconvulsive therapy (ECT), formerly electroshock.

 My father was probably given what now would be considered abnormally large doses or electroshock.
-Then there is medication.
+Then there is schizophrenia medication.
 It keeps getting better and his medications kept changing as the years went on.

 In my teens, I became involved in keeping track of my father’s medication.
 My mother would, understandably, get overwhelmed by the management of my father’s illness.
 Also understandably, she would often retreat into denial.